Lib0823/Lib0823/README.md

 - 🤔 I’m looking for help with deep learning      <br>
 - 💬 Ask me about Java-based backend technology & fitness     <br>
 - 📫 How to reach me: please refer to the above email address or kakaotalk id  <br>
-- 😄 Pronouns: I prefer to be called he or man                     <br>
 - ⚡ Fun fact: I go to the gym every day, I love protein, and I live with a cat named Card.                    <br>
 </p>